Artificial Intelligence

 With supervised machine learning, the algorithm is given a clear goal, like recognizing which species of animal is shown in any particular animal picture.
 This is a classic example of what’s called “computer vision.”
 Previously, people had to manually train the algorithm by feeding it as many examples as possible, loading images one-by-one into the computer and telling it that this one shows a dog, this one shows a cat, and so on.
 Humans immediately can recognize an animal by way of its fur, eyes, ears, tail, or teeth—a fully trained algorithm, on the other hand, will recognize it based on features that are not straight forward for us humans to perceive.

 But AI can even get seemingly very simple tasks wrong: in one photo that clearly showed a cat, the algorithm “saw” a dog.
 Maybe the cat’s tail and head formed a shape that seemed, for the algorithm, like the two protruding, pointed ears of a dog.
 The confusion is caused by an imbalance in the training data: it was mainly comprised of images of dogs whose pointy ears were clearly visible.
 If the algorithm had been fed a more balanced range of reference images, the error might not have happened.
-Even just a larger number of photos would have helped improve the number of accurate results.
-Translation programs and software for recognizing speech or handwriting work according to the same principle.
-So machine learning actually involves a huge amount of effort by researchers—alongside huge amounts of data and massive computing power.
-Whether it is worth the effort depends on the purpose.
+AI systems used to pre-screen job applications suffer from similar biases.
+Historical training data for management positions consists mainly of men.
+Unless this bias is eliminated during the AI’s training, it will favor male applicants over female applicants in its decisions.
+Machine learning thus involves considerable effort for researchers, large amounts of data, and enormous computing power.

 Where rules can be defined, so-called “reinforced learning” helps.
 Take the example of a self-driving vehicle that drives through a red light at full speed: this is a non-permissible action—and one that the implemented computer algorithm has to correct for the next time.
 Scientists at the Max Planck Institute for Biological Cybernetics have been exploring reinforcement learning in a less critical field.
 They teach a robot how to perform the fluid, precise movements of a table tennis player.
 The robot is given a choice in how and where it positions a ping-pong paddle: the main thing is that the bat has to hit the ball.